Reds rout Nationals 9-2 to keep slim playoff hopes alive

 NL batting leader Juan Soto of Washington went 0 for 3, dropping his average to .322.

-Josh Rogers (2-1) gave up three runs, seven hits and a season-high four walks in 4 2/3 innings, his fifth start since Tommy John surgery.
+Rogers (2-1), pitching in front of hundreds of family members and friends from his Louisville, Ky.-area hometown of New Albany, Ind., gave up three runs, seven hits and a season-high four walks in 4 2/3 innings, his fifth start since Tommy John surgery.

+“He struggled with his location,” manager Dave Martinez said.
+“His fastball command was off today.
+He battled.
+He gave up two home runs but still kept us close.
+It was just one of those days.
+He couldn’t find the strike zone consistently.
+He couldn’t keep it down.”

 India misplayed Lane Thomas’ grounder, allowing the ball to bounce off his body and into right field for a run-scoring error in the fifth.

-Indians doubled leading off the botton half, Stephenson hit an opposite-field homer to right and Castellanos followed with his career-best 32nd, a drive to left-center field, Castellanos has homered in three straight games.
+India doubled leading off the botton half, Stephenson hit an opposite-field homer to right and Castellanos followed with his career-best 32nd, a drive to left-center field, Castellanos has homered in three straight games.

+“That’s the mentality there,” Bell said.
+“India makes an error but come backs to hit the double.
+That’s his competitive nature.
+He wants to make every play, but when he doesn’t, he wants to make the next play.”

 Farmer made it 7-1 in the sixth against Ryne Harper with his career slam.